 Banking and financial stocks were the major losers in the sensex pack.
 (Representative image)

-NEW DELHI: Equity indices fell in opening trade on Friday with benchmark BSE sensex plunging over 1,000 points, as a spike in global bond yields sparked a sell-off in world equities.
+NEW DELHI: Equity indices fell in morning trade on Friday with benchmark BSE sensex plunging over 1,300 points, as a spike in global bond yields sparked a sell-off in world equities.

-ICICI Bank, IndusInd Bank, Axis Bank, HDFC, M&M and Kotak Bank were the major losers on the sensex pack falling as much as 2.85 per cent.
+ICICI Bank, IndusInd Bank, Axis Bank, HDFC, HDFC Bank, M&M and Kotak Bank were the major losers on the sensex pack falling as much as 4.21 per cent.

 Overnight, US treasury yields vaulted to their highest since the pandemic began, leading to steep fall in equities.

 Elsewhere in Asia, bourses in Shanghai, Hong Kong, Seoul and Tokyo were trading with significant losses in mid-session deals.